Raathigesh/Raathigesh.github.io/_posts/2015-09-26-Debugging-Mocha-Tests-In-VsCode.md

             "env": {
 				"NODE_ENV": "production"
 			},

-			"sourceMaps": true, // If you are using Typescript and you alread have sourcemaps generated in the test folder, simple specifying this flag will give the luxry of debugging the typescript test instead of JavaScript.
+            /* If you are using Typescript and you alread have sourcemaps generated in 	              * the test folder, simple specifying this flag will give the luxry
+             * of debugging the typescript test instead of JavaScript.
+             */
+			"sourceMaps": true,

-			"outDir": "test/" // This is the directory where your tests are located.
+            // This is the directory where your tests are located.
+			"outDir": "test/"
         }
 	]
 }